 - Optical Coherence Tomography (OCT): This test in a non-invasive procedure used for imaging the retina.
 This instrument allows doctors to see cross-sectional images of the retina using optical backscattering of light to take a rapid series of images.

 Email is not to be used for medical emergencies.
-Dr. Virata generally checks his email daily, but you may not receive an immediate reply.
+Our doctors generally check their email daily, but you may not receive an immediate reply.

-- Due time and medico-legal constraints, Dr. Virata may not be able to reply to all email or phone inquiries.
+- Due to time and medical-legal constraints, we may not be able to reply to all email or phone inquiries.

-- Any replies from Dr. Virata will be limited to general medical advice because a comprehensive dilated eye examination is critical to ophthalmologic diagnosis.
+- Any replies from our doctors will be limited to general medical advice because a comprehensive dilated eye examination is critical to ophthalmologic diagnosis.